Procurement at Home Office

 On completion, suppliers receive recommendations on further improvements and the Home Office receives ratings against compliance.

-The Home Office uses the GPS eSourcing Portal, which provides a suite of collaborative, web-based tools that enable our procurement professionals and suppliers to conduct the strategic activities of the procurement lifecycle over the internet.
+The Home Office uses the Crown Commercial Service eSourcing Portal, which provides a suite of collaborative, web-based tools that enable our procurement professionals and suppliers to conduct the strategic activities of the procurement lifecycle over the internet.

 It provides an efficient, simple, security accredited, EU compliant means for managing tendering activities, reducing the time and effort required for both buyers and suppliers.